MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

-# P4_DroneProject
+# AAU-SpaceRob-AutoDrone
 This guide is for the Jetson Nano - ubuntu 20.04 image.
 Written 03-2024.

 The goal of this project is to control a drone with an onboard computer.
 In this case the Jetson Nano.

-The Flight controller being used is a PX4 Orange cube.
+The flight controller being used is a Pixhawk radiolink

-For this step-by-step guide to work, you need to make sure your respective flight controller support PX4-ROS 2/DDS Bridge.
-One way to check this, is if the setting UXRCE_DDS_CFG can be found and set to TELEM2 - Using Qgroundcontrol.

 Download image included in link on microSD (64 Gb is recommended - space for logging of flight data).
 Use a tool as BalenaEtcher to flash image onto microSD.
 Link: https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image

 Boot the Jetson Nano.
 Password: Jetson.

 Start by fixing keyboard language if needed.
-And other Usersettings.
+And other user settings.

 ## 1. Fix the partition of the drive.
 	Check if the drive only have part of its storage allocated.